 So it is with life, I suppose.
 Whatever we want, we have to create the conditions for it.
-In our obsessions to realize our dreams, often we end up so focused, even self-centred, that we forget that until we create the right environment around us, we can’t truly attain our goals.
-In our reckless pursuit, our conditions become our greatest impediments on the path.
+In our obsessions to realize our dreams, we often end up so focused, even self-centered, that we forget that until we create the right environment around us, we can’t truly attain our goals.
+In our reckless pursuits, our conditions become our greatest impediments on the path.

 Wu-Wei implies that there’s an inherent flow, a certain natural order to everything.
 You just have to let it course through.
 Recklessly struggling towards a goal is not always the best way to attain it.
 Sometimes, you have to let it be, give it time.

-When you sow a seed, you diligently work in creating the right conditions.
+When you sow a seed, you diligently work to create the right conditions.
 Leave the ground soft, moist, fertilized and the seed will germinate.
 It’ll turn into a sapling then a plant and a tree.
 The seed in itself requires little care, it’s the environment that needs your attention.
-Similarly, the goodness in your life, peace in your heart, a smile on your face comes naturally when you create the right conditions.
+Similarly, the goodness in your life, peace in your heart and a smile on your face come naturally when you create the right conditions.
 And this is Tao in a nutshell as well — let natural things happen naturally.
 Interference is not the same as intervention.
 Know the difference.

 A lady called her Taoist master and got his answering machine that said:

 This is my questioning machine and the two questions are: